brandur/sorg/content/articles/request-ids.md

 ...
 ```

-Heroku's new [V3 platform API](https://devcenter.heroku.com/articles/platform-api-reference#request-id) includes a request ID in the respones with every request.
+Heroku's new [V3 platform API](https://devcenter.heroku.com/articles/platform-api-reference#request-id) includes a request ID in the response with every request.

 ### Storing request ID in a request store (#storage)